King of the Coral Sea

-King of the Coral Sea is a 1954 film starring Chips Rafferty and Charles Tingwell, directed by Lee Robinson and shot on location in Thursday Island.
+King of the Coral Sea is a 1954 Australian film directed by Lee Robinson and starring Chips Rafferty and Charles Tingwell.
+It was written by Robinson and Rafferty, and was shot on location on Thursday Island.
 It was one of the most commercially successful Australian films of the 1950s and was Rod Taylor's film debut.

 Synopsis

 A body is found floating in the Torres Strait and pearler Ted King is asked to investigate.
 He discovers the murder is connected to a people smuggling ring and involves one of his men, Yusep.
 He is helped by Peter Merriman, the playboy owner of King's company who romances King's daughter Rusty.
 Yusep kidnaps Rusty but Merriman and King rescue her.